Brett Eldredgewith Muscadine Bloodline

 Country music superstar Brett Eldredge will make a stop at Rose Music Center in Huber Heights, OH on Saturday, June 15th.
+The show will feature support by Muscadine Bloodline.

 ABOUT BRETT ELDREDGE